-2.4 The village of Burghill is just south of the middle of the parish.
-Tillington and Tillington Common are to the north of the parish, Portway is to the east and Elton's Marsh to the south east.
+2.4 The village of Burghill is just south of the geographical centre of the parish.
+Tillington and Tillington Common are to the north of the parish, Portway is to the east, Elton's Marsh to the south east and Lower Burlton on the southern fringe.